Detention Center Sexual Abuse Survivors: You Are Not Alone. Get Help Now.

 Under Code of Civil Procedure Section 335.1, personal injury claims generally must be filed within two years from the injury date.
 For some toxic exposure cases involving delayed discovery of harm, different time limits may apply.

-Act promptly.
+Remember: it’s important to act promptly.
 Evidence deteriorates, witnesses become unavailable, and memories fade.
 Additionally, insurance companies often interpret delays as indicating the injury wasn’t serious or wasn’t caused by the landlord’s negligence.

 Tenant Rights and Protections in California